Probabilistic Rewriting and Asymptotic Behaviour: on Termination and Unique Normal Forms: PARS: Weighted Random Descent

+We have discussed weak evaluation of Call-by-Value $\lam$-calculus, because this is arguably the most relevant paradigm for functional programming.
+Similar properties hold for several other reductions from the literature of $\lam$-calculus, we just mention a few which are relevant to the probabilistic setting.

-\paragraph*{More diamonds.} Call-by-Name $\lam$-calculus also has a variant of head reduction which is non-deterministic, but satisfy Random Descent; a most well-known calculus with similar properties is surface reduction in Simpson's linear $\lambda$-calculus \cite{Simpson05}. \cite{FaggianRonchi} uses a probabilistic extension of both these calculi -- they satisfy similar properties as those of $\PLambda^\weak$.
+Call-by-Name $\lam$-calculus has a \emph{non-deterministic variant of head reduction} (well studied in Linear Logic) whose normal forms are precisely the head normal forms.
+Exactly as weak reduction for Call-by-Value, this variant is well known to satisfy the form of diamond which gives Random Descent.
+Another well-known calculus with a similar property is surface reduction in Simpson's linear $\lambda$-calculus~\cite{Simpson05}.
+For both---head CbN and surface reduction---Random Descent extends to the corresponding probabilistic reductions, which satisfy similar properties as those of $\PLambda^\weak$ (the proof is an easy variation of the one given here).
+All three reductions are used in~\cite{FaggianRonchi}.

-Another calculus which satisfy Random Descent is Lafont's interaction nets \cite{Lafont90} -- we expect that its extension with a probabilistic choice would also satisfy Weighted Random Descent.
+Another calculus which satisfy Random Descent is Lafont's interaction nets~\cite{Lafont90}---we expect that its extension with a probabilistic choice would also satisfy Weighted Random Descent.

-\section{PARS: Comparing Strategies}
+\section{PARS:\texorpdfstring{\@}{} Comparing Strategies}

-In this section, we briefly examine the notion of $\B$ in the setting of PARS.
+In this section, we briefly examine the notion of $\B$ in the setting of PARS\@.
 We focus on the following question:

-{ \paragraph{ARS Normalizing Strategies.}
+\paragraph{ARS Normalizing Strategies.}

-The strategy $\ered\subseteq \red$ is a \emph{normalizing strategy} for $\red$ if whenever $c\in A$ has a normal form, then \emph{every} maximal $\ered$-sequence from $c$ ends in a normal form.
+The strategy ${\ered}\subseteq {\red}$ is a \emph{normalizing strategy} for $\red$ if whenever $c\in A$ has a normal form, then \emph{every} maximal $\ered$-sequence from $c$ ends in a normal form.